department-of-veterans-affairs/vets-website/content/pages/faq.md

                         <p>Log in to your account on the <strong>My Health<em>e</em>Vet</strong> website.</p>
                         <p>The site will ask if you’d like to upgrade to a premium account.</p>
                         <p>If you have an advanced account already, a page called “Authorize VA to Release Electronic Copies of your VA Record” will appear.
 Choose the radio button labeled “By Mail—Print, fill out and mail your signed form,” and select “Continue.”</p>
-                        <p>Print, complete, and sign the VA Release of Information (VA Form 10-5345a-MHV).
-Mail it to your local VA health care facility.
+                        <p>Print, complete, and sign an Individuals' Request for a Copy of Their Own Health Information (VA Form 10-5345a-MHV).
+Mail this "VA release of information" form to your local VA health care facility.
 When you address the envelope, include “Attention: Release of Information Office.”</p>
                         <p><a href="https://www.myhealth.va.gov/">Log in at My Health<em>e</em>Vet</a>.</p>
                         <p><a href="/facilities/">Find contact information for a VA health facility near you</a>.</p>
                      </div>